Tramonto and Castellammare area landslides

 What work is happening now?

-Caltrans will take soil samples at nine locations on Pacific Coast Highway, Castellammare Drive, Posetano Road, Stretto Way and Revello Drive.
+Caltrans is taking soil samples at nine locations on Pacific Coast Highway, Castellammare Drive, Posetano Road and Revello Drive.
 The department is working with the City of Los Angeles to acquire permits for all work on city streets.
 The nine locations are listed on the map below:

-**Caltrans drilled at locations 4, 8 and 1 on PCH at the end of February.
-It is currently working with the city to finalize a timeline for the remaining locations on city streets.
+Caltrans completed work at locations 4, 8 and 1 on PCH at the end of February.
+Work is complete at Location 7 on Revello Drive.

 Will all nine locations need closures at one time?